Weston v. RCS Capital Corporation

-The action arises from the accounting fraud at one of RCAP's affiliates, American Realty Capital Properties, Inc. (ARCP), which was perpetrated and concealed by senior management of ARCP and RCAP, including Nicholas Schorsch, ARCP's now former Chairman and RCAP's now former Executive Chairman.
-In particular, the plaintiffs generally allege that the defendants' failure to fully disclose this fraud rendered their statements from February 12, 2014 through December 18, 2014 (the class period) regarding RCAP's financial position and outlook false and misleading.
+The action arises from the accounting fraud at one of RCAP's affiliates, American Realty Capital Properties, Inc. (ARCP), which was perpetrated and concealed by senior management of ARCP and RCAP, including Nicholas Schorsch, ARCP's former Chairman and RCAP's former Executive Chairman.
+In particular, the plaintiffs generally allege that the defendants' failure to fully disclose the fraud rendered their statements from February 12, 2014 through December 18, 2014 (the class period) regarding RCAP's financial position and outlook false and misleading.
 As a result, RCAP is alleged to have caused its stock to trade at artificially inflated prices during the class period.

 The case is Weston v.
 RCS Capital Corporation, No. 14-cv-10136 (S.D.N.Y.).
 The lead plaintiffs are City of Providence and Oklahoma Police Pension Fund and Retirement System.
 Labaton Sucharow represents the City of Providence.
 The defendants are RCS Capital Corporation and certain of its affiliates, officers and directors.

 The lead plaintiffs filed an amended complaint on June 1, 2015 and a corrected amended complaint on June 30, 2015.
 The defendants’ motions to dismiss were filed on September 11, 2015, the lead plaintiffs filed an opposition to the defendants’ motions on October 26, 2015, and the defendants’ reply papers were filed on November 16, 2015.